Contrast-Security-OSS/docs/content/admin/sys_settings/TwoStepVerification.md

 <a href="assets/images/TSVOnboardOpt.png" rel="lightbox" title="Optional Onboarding"><img class="thumbnail" src="assets/images/TSVOnboardOpt.png"/></a>

-> **Please Note:** If a user belongs to multiple organizations, then their default organization will determine their TSV settings.
+> **Note:** If a user belongs to multiple organizations, then their default organization will determine their TSV settings.

 ## Setup